binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter10.md

 ### Minimise Attack Surface by Installing [Only what you Need](http://blog.binarymist.net/2014/12/27/installation-hardening-of-debian-web-server/#continuing-with-the-install)
 ![](images/ThreatTags/PreventionVERYEASY.png)

-This pretty much goes without saying I think, unless you're setting up a Windows server with "all the stuff" that you have no control over.
+This pretty much goes without saying I think, unless you are setting up a Windows server with "all the stuff" that you have no control over.
 Which is why I prefer UNIX based servers.
 I have all the control.
-If anything goes wrong, it's usually my own fault.
+If anything goes wrong, it is usually my own fault.

 ### Review Password Strategies
 ![](images/ThreatTags/PreventionEASY.png)